ADMISSIONS AND APPLYING

 Q. My undergraduate degree is not in the same area as the graduate degree in which I am interested, can I still apply?

 A. In general, you can still apply.
-But you should refer to the websites for the individual departments for additional information with regard to this question.
+But you should refer to the websites of the individual departments for additional information with regard to this question.
 To be competitive for admission, some of our degree programs require a solid background in specific academic areas.
 Overall, it is helpful if you have taken courses in social science statistics and have some research experience, especially when applying to our PhD programs.
 Our master's programs encourage students to demonstrate interest in the field through internships and/or professional experience.

 Q. Can hard copies of my letters of recommendation be submitted?

 A. Starting from the Fall 2019 admission cycle, paper letters of recommendation will no longer be accepted.
 Letters of recommendation must be uploaded online.
+Interfolio is accepted.